vmarceau/lbmchrono/README.md

 # lbmchrono
-Personal race timing mobile app developed for the Limoilou Beer Mile 2023 (7th edition).
-Developed using React Native + Expo.
+Personal race timing mobile app developed and used successfully for the Limoilou Beer Mile 2023 (7th edition).

+Made with React Native + Expo.

 ## Screenshots